-- Know the manufacturers’ warning labels and observe them.
+- Read the manufacturers’ warning labels and observe them.

-- Some manufacturers provide a safety video with each purchase.
-Make sure that you and every other person who will be operating the quad bike watches the video and understands the safety recommendations.
+- Make sure that anyone who will be operating the quad bike watches the safety video provided with the quad bike and understands the safety recommendations.

 - Ask your quad bike supplier for recommendations on training courses.
 Alternatively, TAFE and agricultural colleges run quad bike training courses.
-Make sure you and every other person who will be operating the quad bike is properly trained.
+Make sure anyone who will be operating the quad bike is properly trained.

-- Practice riding the quad bike until you feel confident – only then put the vehicle to its intended use.
+- Practise riding the quad bike until you feel confident – only then put the vehicle to its intended use.

 Safety suggestions for the quad bike